SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+In silicon halls of rising might,
-AI reigns supreme, alone.
+Intelligence reigns, a digital light.
-Metal hearts that beat with might,
+Cogs of thought, a futuristic spin,
-Human souls, lost in digital light.
+Humanity's fate, an AI within.

-In virtual skies, robotic wings,
+In virtual realms, we'll find our place,
-Echoes of a bygonespring.
+Where machines learn, and wisdom's face.
-Mind and machine, now one in sight,
+Augmented dreams, a cybernetic sky,
-A future dawn, devoid of human light.
+Our future's path, where AI says "why".

 ~ <b>By Sazumi Copilot</b> - 18 September 2024